 The HAP contract represents a written agreement between the PHA and the owner of the dwelling unit occupied by a HCV assisted family.
-The contract spells out the owner's responsibilities under the program, as well as the SHA's obligations.
-Under the HAP contract, the SHA agrees to make housing assistance payments to the owner on behalf of the family occupying a specific unit.
+The contract spells out the owner's responsibilities under the program, as well as the PHA's obligations.
+Under the HAP contract, the PHA agrees to make housing assistance payments to the owner on behalf of the family approved by the PHA to occupy the unit.

-The HAP contract is used for all HCV program tenancies except for assistance under the Section 8 homeownership program, and assistance to families that own a manufactured home and use their assistance to lease the space for the manufactured home.
-See chapter 15 for a discussion of any special housing types included in the SHA's HCV program.
+The HAP contract is used for all HCV tenant-based program tenancies except for assistance under the Section 8 homeownership program, and assistance to families that own a manufactured home and use their assistance to lease the space for the manufactured home.
+See chapter 15 for a discussion of any special housing types included in the PHA's HCV program.